 If you don’t have the particular visitor in your database (for example, a new visitor to your page), then that person will be identified as an anonymous visitor.
 You’ll still be able to track their visits to your page over multiple days.

-If you’re on our free plan or in the Premium trial, you’ll get historical date for up to 1 month.
-If you’re on our Premium plan, you’ll get 3 months’ worth of saved data.
+If you’re on our free plan or in the Pro trial, you’ll get historical date for up to 1 month.
+If you’re on our Pro plan, you’ll get 3 months’ worth of saved data.